Interlink Counseling Services Philosophy

 Reviews of treatment at ICS are limited, and vary in nature.
 To date, Rehabs.com has received two ratings from former clients who reported mixed experiences.
 Paul, an alum who was referred to ICS through The Department of Veterans Affairs, told Rehabs.com that ICS seemed to have a “bad recovery rating.”
 While he rated the facility’s accommodations and meals favorably, he noted that he would not recommend the facility, and gave his overall experience only two out of five stars.
 Additionally, T brinley attended a DUI course at the facility as said, "I have learned so much about addictions I don't even have but it's been great for education.
 Wayne cares, lots of places don't."

 ICS has also received ratings on secondary sources.
-The facility has a near-perfect average rating of 4.8 out of five stars from 12 Facebook users to date, where former client Kenneth gave the facility five stars, adding: “Interlink pulled me out of the grips of addiction.
+The facility has a near-perfect average rating of 4.9 out of five stars from 12 Facebook users to date, where former client Kenneth gave the facility five stars, adding: “Interlink pulled me out of the grips of addiction.
 Gave me information about this disease & the tool I needed to arrest it.”
 Herb, another five-star reviewer, expressed his gratitude “for the help interlink provided for me to get back in the community.”

 User ReviewsReview this Center